paulocaldas/Treadmilling-Speed-Analysis/extraction/README.md

 Two ImageJ macros (Jython) are available:

-**extract_growth_shrink.py**<br>
+**extract_growth_shrink.py** <br>
-input: time-lapse movie open in imageJ.
-An interactive window allows to correct/modify physical units and set the box filter.
+*input: time-lapse movie open in imageJ.
+An interactive window allows to correct/modify physical units and set the box filter. <br>
-output: two new movies corresponding to growth (green) and shrinkage (red) overlapped with the raw data. channels can be slipted and used for posterior analsysis
+*output: two new movies corresponding to growth (green) and shrinkage (red) overlapped with the raw data. <br>
+*channels can be slipted and used for posterior analsysis

-**extract_growth_shrink_batch.py**
+**extract_growth_shrink_batch.py** <br>
-input: an interactive window allows to select a folder containing several time-lapse movie, set correct/modify physical units and set the box filter.
+input: an interactive window allows to select a folder containing several time-lapse movie, set correct/modify physical units and set the box filter. <br>
 output: runs the previous analysis to all files in a windowless process and saves all 'growth' and 'shrink' movies as tif files.

-extract_growth_shrink.py	intial commit for growth/shrinkage extraction fiji scripts	13 days ago extract_growth_shrink_batch.py	intial commit for growth/shrinkage extraction fiji scripts	13 days ago

-growth_shrink.py
+The remaining files contain necessary modules to run the macros above and should be kept inside the same folder.
+*growth_shrink.py*
 temporal_gradient.py

 You can run the tracking analysis using IPython notebook or from the command line interface